-Energy trends
+energy trends

-The cost of power in NZ has increased around 7 percent per year, meaning an average power bill of \$250 will be \$515 in 10 years.
+The cost of power in NZ has increased around 7 percent per year, meaning an average power bill of \$250 will be \$515 in 15 years.

-Over the next 10 years, the forecast demand on the national grid is set to increase by 75%, even though the national grid is already struggling to handle NZ's current energy demands.
+Over the next 10 years, the forecast demand on the national grid is set to increase by 75%, even though the national grid is already struggling to handle NZs current energy demands.

 The cost of solar and batteries has come down significantly and is now a viable option for many families and businesses.
-When homes, businesses, and farms produce, store, and use their energy internally, it will take the pressure off the already stretched national grid.
+When homes, businesses, and farms are producing, storing, and using their energy internally this will take the pressure off the already stretched national grid.